shreyasrajesh0308/ECE188DeepLearning/README.md

 # ECE188DeepLearning

-Project2 for the ECE188 course Spring 22
+Project 2 for the ECE188 course Spring 22.

+The project has two parts:

+1. Training an MNIST network.
+2. Producing and exploring adversarial examples in Neural Nets.